MuammarGaddafi/problem-solving/C++/CPP LESSON/lesson.md

 # LETS LEARN C + +    +++++++++++++++++++++++++

+lets take an eye on the small deatils of cpp :

 ## FIRST OF ALL, why the main function in cpp returns an int, exactly a 0 ? :